vdurmont/hhunit/README.md

 ## More examples

-You can find a lot of examples in the [examples](examples) folder.
-Each subdirectory has a README that will detail the usage.
+You can find examples in the [hhunit-examples](https://github.com/vdurmont/hhunit-examples) project.
+Do not hesitate to propose yours!

 ## Testing lifecycle